 FOXBOROUGH, Mass. -- Patriots quarterback Tom Brady said he hadn't been wearing a knee brace in practice, but he's changed his mind after a scare last Wednesday.

 One person, in particular, has had a heavy influence.

-"Mr. Kraft felt pretty strongly about me wearing it," Brady said in reference to team owner Robert Kraft.
+"Mr. Kraft felt pretty strongly about me wearing it," Brady said.
 "He said, 'What's the problem?'
-I said, 'I'll wear it, I'll wear it.' "
+I said 'I'll wear it, I'll wear it.' "

 Brady, who spoke with reporters Monday after practice, delivered that line with a smile.
 He didn't commit to wearing the brace in future practices, saying, "Sometimes when you wear the brace a lot, then you get used to wearing the brace.
 I like to keep a nice strong leg and if it wasn't strong, something bad would have happened."

 Brady also shared a wider perspective on how he views the game at this stage of his career.

 "After what happened to me in 2008, I love coming out to practice and playing.
 Nothing is as exciting as that for me," he said.
 "I take every day and I enjoy it, because there's no place I'd rather be."